Does your baby start to fuss after feeding? Do they keep crying despite efforts to settle them? If so, you could be dealing with gas.

 When you first start with solids, limiting your baby to one ingredient at a time is deemed best practice.
 This will help you identify any problem foods in the event of a gassy reaction.

 Fruits and legumes are the biggest culprits when it comes to gas.
 However, you don’t want to cut them out completely.
-Start with small portions, or switch to something else and then try again in a few weeks.
-Your baby’s system will eventually develop and you don’t want to encourage picky eating habits later on.
+Start with small portions, or switch to something else and then try again in a few weeks if your baby seems gassy after a particular food.
+Your baby’s system will eventually mature and you don’t want to encourage picky eating habits later on.

 If it’s obvious your infant has gas and is showing signs of discomfort, there are a few things you can do to help.
 Some can be done at home, while others may require a quick trip to your local pharmacy.